piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 They could have changed since release of this pack and they also depend on your contract with transport companies.
 For Yupack you might need to set a new category depending on where your store is located.
 Quoting is based on three main arrays:
  One for quote/shipping cost with one raw for each price range and columns for size, '$a_pricerank'.
 This is where shipping cost is actually set.
  Second one defines which range (in first one) to use depending on sending location and destination, '$a_dist_to_rank'.
 Coding system starts with two letters, each one corresponding to a prefecture/state group defined in third array ($a_zonemap), first one for sending location and second one for destination.
-Then folloows a raw number to use in first array for this location combination.
+Then follows a raw number to use in first array for this location combination.

 You must check and eventualy set these two arrays ('$a_pricerank' and '$a_dist_to_rank') to fit your situation.
 Unfortunately none of the shipping companies provide downloadable quoting tables but you can check online:
 For Yamato : https://www.kuronekoyamato.co.jp/ytc/search/estimate/ichiran.html